AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/create-an-interactive-webinar.md

    >* You cannot reuse a webinar title.
 Each one must be unique in your Marketo instance.
    >
    >* You can change the webinar title at a later stage, if desired.
+   >
+   >* If you create a test webinar, it needs to be deleted before its start time to ensure that the license for that webinar does not get utilized.

 1. Schedule the date/time of your webinar and click **Create**.